🔥 131,386 LinkedIn impressions, 1.78M editorial reach from press, 490+ new volunteers via the microsite, 0 spend. 🔥

 built around a tongue-in-cheek “We’re hiring allies” job post.
 Microsite and sign-up form for deeper engagement.

 → Partners & allies with strong followers shared "I applied to be an ally" post in response to the job post and encouraged others to apply.
-Recruiters like Major Players joined in, reposting the listing like it was real.
+Recruiters like Major Players joined in, reposting the listing.

-Community managers kept momentum up, stoking the conversations with comments and boosting reach.
+Community managers kept momentum up, stoking the conversations.

 → Instagram support with stories, carousels, and contributor shoutouts.